JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ---
 layout: page
-title: "Phase 1b/1c revised CPO Inquiry"
+title: "Statement of Case (draft)"
+subtitle: "Aylesbury estate CPO (resumed) public inquiry 2017"
 ---

 ![](http://35percent.org/img/phase1baerial.png)

-## Viability
+## The scheme underlying the Order is not viable and therefore not deliverable.
 @.
-ODPM Circular 2005 says that the scheme underlying the order must be viable.
+ODPM Circular 2005 says that the scheme underlying the order must be viable and therefore deliverable. (quote 2005 ODPM)

+@.
+ODPM 2015 goes further to say "....."

-Documents show that the Aylesbury scheme as envisaged is still not viable and that the viability gap is being bridged by shortchanging leaseholders.
+@.
+Documents submitted to the examination in public of the AAAP, show that the Aylesbury scheme as envisaged is still not viable and that the viability gap is being bridged by shortchanging leaseholders.
 In Jan 2009, the [draft Aylesbury Area Action Plan](http://35percent.org/img/DraftAAAP.pdf) showed that there was a funding shortfall of £299m.

 ![Page 92 of the [appendices](http://35percent.org/img/DraftAAAP_appendices.pdf) to the [draft AAAP](http://35percent.org/img/DraftAAAP.pdf)](http://35percent.org/img/DraftAAAP_appendices.png)